TO BEGIN – ARRIVE EARLY

 Workplace Harassment and Bullying

 Workplace harassment or bullying includes behaviour that intimidates, offends, degrades or humiliates a person in the workplace.
-The Makeup Technicians School will not tolerate harassment or bullying in the workplace.
-Should you have any concerns or questions relating to harassment issues, please see your tutor and the Deputy Principal.
+The College will not tolerate harassment or bullying in the workplace.
+Should you have any concerns or questions relating to harassment issues, please see your tutor and the Principal.

 Equal Opportunity / Sexual Harassment

 In case of emergency or accident, inform your tutor or the office immediately.
-The Deputy Principal is the first aid officer and the first aid kit is located in the office.
+The Student Support Officer is the first aid officer and the first aid kit is located in the office.